TrainLCD/StationAPI/README.md

 # StationAPI

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-The GraphQL Web API for provides nearest station.
+The gRPC-Web API for provides nearby japanese train station.

 ## Contributors ✨